firefinancialservices/slate/source/index.md

 }
 ```

-Returns a paginated list of batches of specified types in specified states.
+Returns a paginated list of items in the specified batch.

 ### HTTP Request